mongodb/docs/source/includes/fact-mongodrdl-example.rst

        "detail": { "a": 2, "b": 3 }
    }

-Run :program:`mongodrdl` to generate a schema based on this collection:
+Run :binary:`~bin.mongodrdl` to generate a schema based on this collection:

 .. class:: copyable-code
 .. code-block:: sh